bvinoth186/notes/oci-foundations.md

 	- FastConnect (private, dedicated)
   - Service gateway
     - access OCI resource with in OCI network
-	- without using internet or NAT gateway
+	- without using Internet or NAT gateway

 - Security
   - SG